ColDog5044/BMC-Modified-Assets/features.md

-> # ColDog5044's BMC Mod - Changelog
+> # ColDog5044's BMC Mod - Features

  - Banana Farmer added to the shop
  - Quests have higher rewards